On semigroups and groupoids with minimal probabilistic spectrum: Weak associativity and other relaxed identities

 When we identify any two variables, we always obtain the same equivalent identity:

-Depending on the variables identified, its syntactic expression may vary, but the set of solutions is always the same.
-This means that we cannot apply the lemma to obtain any benefit for the medial identity.
-On the other hand, the associative identity gives three different and incomparable specializations.
-However, we have another example.
-We know that a loop that satisfies the Moufang identity is a group.
+Although the syntactic expression may vary, the set of solutions is always the same.
+Thus, the lemma does not apply to the medial identity.
+Nonetheless, we saw that the associative identity gives three different and incomparable specializations.
+As another example, recall that a loop satisfying the Moufang identity is a group.
 Consider a quasigroup that is Moufang without having a neutral element.
 The left Moufang identity is

 which gives rise to three possible incomparable specializations,

 By applying Lemma~\ref{Lemma2Eq} we obtain that if a groupoid with minimal spectrum satisfies two left Moufang specializations, then it is left Moufang.